 Our new time series for the selection rate allows us to estimate the partial effect for the Hartz IV reform.
-Visual inspection of Figure 5 shows that the selection rate - in line with our model prediction - increased substantially in 2005 when the Hartz IV reform was implemented.
+Visual inspection of Figure 5 shows that the selection rate - in line with our model prediction - increased substantially in 2005 and 2006 when the two steps of the Hartz IV reform were implemented.
 We have argued before that it is very difficult to estimate the effects of Hartz IV based on the time-series data on unemployment and the job-finding rate.
 In the following, we provide several arguments why these caveats do not apply to the selection rate.
-First, the selection rate is derived from the IAB Job Vacancy Survey and is therefore not affected by the change of registration requirements/incentives and the resulting structural break in the unemployment series in the administrative data.
-In addition, the selection rate is not directly affected by labour market reforms that improve matching efficiency.
-Launov and Wälde (2016), for example, argue that the reform of the Federal Employment Agency (Hartz III reform in 2004) has increased the matching efficiency in Germany substantially and was therefore a key contributor for the decline of unemployment in Germany.
+First, the selection rate is derived from the IAB Job Vacancy Survey and is, therefore, not affected by the change of registration requirements/incentives and the resulting structural break in the unemployment series in the administrative data.
+In addition, the selection rate is not directly affected by labor market reforms that improve matching efficiency.
+Launov and Wälde (2016) argue that the reform of the Federal Employment Agency (Hartz III reform in 2004) has increased the matching efficiency in Germany substantially and was therefore a key contributor for the decline of unemployment in Germany.
 In our model, however, improved matching efficiency does not directly impact the selection rate, as selection takes place after contacts between workers and firms have been established.
 While there is an indirect effect though bargained wages, it is negative and small (see Figure C.2 in the Appendix).
 In this case, we obtain a lower bound when we estimate the partial effect.
-One might also object that the selection rate could be affected by changes in workers' search behaviour caused by the reform.
+One might also object that the selection rate could be affected by changes in workers' search behavior caused by the reform.
 A common perception is that under the new and stricter benefit regime workers are required to document search effort, e.g. in forms of written applications.
 Two scenarios are possible: Either, these forced applications are not meaningful and do not make it into the pool of suitable applicants.
 In this case the selection rate would be unaffected.
-Or the number of suitable applicants increases which could lower the measured selection rate.27 Again, if we find an increase of the selection rate in response to the reform, it is downward biased.
+Alternatively, the number of suitable applicants increases which could lower the measured selection rate.
+In this case, the estimate for the selection rate would be downward biased, i.e. we would obtain a lower bound.
 Finally, it is worthwhile pointing out that the reform introduced a permanent change in policy.
 For all these reasons, it is a valid strategy to estimate the reform effect with a simple shift dummy.
-Of course, while the selection rate is not immediately affected by changes in tightness (equilibrium effect), there is a small feedback effect through the influence of contact rates on wages.
+Of course, while the selection rate is not immediately affected by changes in tightness, there is a small feedback effect through the influence of contact rates on wages.
 We show that the change of the selection rate is barely affected if we control for tightness in our estimations.